eellak/mlmmj-archivist/README.md

 # mlmmj-archivist

 A shell script for creating web archives for mlmmj mailing lists.
+Mlmmj-archivist generates the web archives for the public mailing lists of GFOSS (ΕΕΛ/ΛΑΚ), available at [https://lists.ellak.gr/](https://lists.ellak.gr/).

 ## Features